Digbabby/stswebsite.github.io/_pages/05digital.md

 ### 💡 CYBER THREATS AND RISKS

 **Cyber Threats**
-is the protection of computers, networks, and data from unauthorized access, attacks, or damage in the digital age.
+Is the protection of computers, networks, and data from unauthorized access, attacks, or damage in the digital age.
 It is crucial as people store personal information, conduct business, and communicate online, making them vulnerable to cyber threats like hacking, viruses, identity theft, and ransomware.
 To defend against these dangers, cybersecurity uses tools like firewalls, antivirus software, encryption, and secure passwords.
 Educating users to recognize scams is also essential.
 Strong cybersecurity measures and awareness are crucial for protecting our digital lives.

 - **Cybersecurity**
 Is the protection of computers, networks, and data from unauthorized access, attacks, or damage in the digital age.
 It is crucial as people store personal information, conduct business, and communicate online, making them vulnerable to cyber threats like hacking, viruses, identity theft, and ransomware.
 To defend against these dangers, cybersecurity uses tools like firewalls, antivirus software, encryption, and secure passwords.
 Educating users to recognize scams is also essential.
 Strong cybersecurity measures and awareness are crucial for protecting our digital lives.